-Our goal is to be able to sign the Diversity Charter in 2021, to be a partner for diversity promotion in Luxembourg and to commit to taking further measures to increase LIST's inclusivity.
+The Luxembourgish Diversity Charter was signed in September 2021.
+LIST is a partner for diversity promotion in Luxembourg and to commit to taking further measures to increase its inclusivity.

-5.2.4 Personal and creativity development
+8.2.4 Personal and creativity development

-- Progress towards a support system for personal development - Fostering a creative working environment
+- Progress towards a support system for personal development; - Fostering a creative working environment.